spring-labs/ameba-lib/README.md

 | MeasuredAspect               | MEASURED                        | --                     | --                           |

 For method tracing the SLF4J loglevel has to be configured to `INFO`, exception logging need to be configured to level `ERROR` instead.
+Since 2.2 logging of exception stack traces can be turned off for specific exception types that are marked with `org.ameba.annotation.NotLogged`.

 ### Common exception classes (0.2+)